UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 {: .callout}

-## Directories
+## Directories in Git
-Two important facts you should know about directires in Git:
+Two important facts you should know about directories in Git:

 1. Git does not track directories on their own, only files within them.
 2. If you can create a directory in your Git repository and populate it with files,